Mario-SO/portfolio-blog/content/Day13.md

 ## Bonus[0]

-Won't be doing the second one becuase is basically the same as the first one, so will jump to the third one because it is the one that I made the first mistake, a silly one, but really important and fundamental.
+Won't be doing the second one becuase is basically the same as the first one, so will jump to the third one.

+It is the one in which I made a mistake, a silly one, but really important and fundamental.

 The task is to write within the `MAIN` macro below, huff code that retrieves the ether balance of the address that sent the transaction, also known as msg.sender in solidity.